-Ash blonde hair color is a cool-toned shade of blonde with smokey, dusty undertones.
+Ash blonde hair colors are a cool-toned shade of blonde with smokey, dusty undertones.
 It can also create a muted pastel tint for a more fashionable outcome.

 Rachel Saxon is a senior stylist in Austin, TX.
-She ensures that even women with opposite hair colors can still pull off this shade.
+She ensures women with opposite hair colors can still pull off this shade.

 Achieving ashy tones takes time and patience.
-However, if you don’t like the idea of going lighter gradually, you can ask for a test strand.
+However, if you dislike the idea of gradually going lighter, you can ask for a test strand.

 Test strands determine what kind of lift your hair will attain.
 The stylist will take a small inconspicuous section of your mane.
-They’ll apply a lightener to it and process it for 15-30 minutes.
+They’ll apply a lightener and process it for 15-30 minutes.

 Before going blonde, understand the maintenance.
 Ask your stylist if this hue will meet your lifestyle, time, and budget.